open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/http-metrics.md

 metric events about those operations will be generated and reported to provide insight into the operations.
 By adding HTTP labels to metric events it allows for finely tuned filtering.

-**Discaimer:** These are initial HTTP metric instruments and labels but more may be added in the future.
+**Disclaimer:** These are initial HTTP metric instruments and labels but more may be added in the future.

 ## Metric Instruments